-FOURTEENTH SUNDAY AFTER PENTECOST September 6, 2020 Call To Worship Teach me, Lord, the way of your decrees preserve my life according to your word Direct me in the path of your commands, preserve my life according to your word Fulfill your promise to your servant, preserve my life according to your word (adapted from Psalm 119) Prayer of the Day Merciful God, you sent your Son in an act of love for all of creation.
+FOURTEENTH SUNDAY AFTER PENTECOST September 6, 2020

+Teach me, Lord, the way of your decrees preserve my life according to your word

+Direct me in the path of your commands, preserve my life according to your word

+Fulfill your promise to your servant, preserve my life according to your word

+Merciful God, you sent your Son in an act of love for all of creation.
 In these days of anxiety, aggravation, and frustration grant us the grace, power, and patience to engage the world with your peace and love that pass all understanding.
 This we ask of you, Father, Son, and Holy Spirit, one God, now and forever.
 Amen.